Archetypum/theSuffocater/README.md

 Installs OpenVPN, Wireguard, OutlineVPN and automatically set them up for proper VPN server work.

+Scripts:

+ - install_latest_version.sh

+Installs the latest version of theSuffocater to your machine.
+ - remove_firmware.sh

+Removes binary firmware from your system, making it free.
+ - passgen.sh

+Password generator with customizable key length which uses random symbols.

+ - openvpn_setup.sh

+NOT FINISHED YET.
+ - wireguard_setup.sh

+NOT FINISHED YET.

 ## Credits

 theSuffocater is a project by Archetypum with:
- - Kinderfeld as the lead developer.
+ - Kinderfeld as the lead developer and creator.
 (https://github.com/Kinderfeld)
  - wazups as the junior developer, illustrator and GUI maintainer.
 (https://github.com/wazups)